Find Trade Colleges

 $15,034 Avg Student Debt

-A rank of #3 on this year’s list means University of Washington - Bothell Campus is a great place for trade school students working on their bachelor’s degree.
+You’ll be in good company if you attend University of Washington - Bothell Campus.
+The school came in at #3 on this year’s Most Popular Bachelor’s Degree Trade Schools in Washington list.
 UW Bothell is a public institution located in Bothell, Washington.
 The school has a medium-sized population, and it awarded 1,863 bachelor’s degrees in 2021-2022.

-Students from Washington who attend UW Bothell full time pay an average of $12,224 in tuition and fees.
+Full-time students from Washington pay an average of $12,224 in tuition and fees if they choose to attend UW Bothell.
 If you are from out of state, expect to pay an average of $40,722.
-Bachelor’s Degree recipients from UW Bothell accumulate an average of $15,034 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $15,034 in student loans.
 Of those students who received their degree, 51% were women.

 9,719 Total Awards